Propane Prices by State: All 50 States Compared (2026)

 Regional Price Analysis

 Furthest from Gulf Coast production.
 Cold winters create peak demand December through February.
 Limited pipeline and storage infrastructure.
 Higher labor and operating costs.
-New England states cluster at $3.68 to $3.95/gal.
+New England states are consistently among the priciest in the country.

 Reasonable proximity to Gulf Coast via pipeline.
 Large agricultural market creates volume and competition.
-Iowa and Kansas benefit from both supply access and large rural propane markets.
-Illinois at $2.71 is the highest in the region due to Chicago metro costs.
+States such as Iowa, Kansas and Nebraska benefit from both supply access and large rural propane markets, keeping the Midwest among the cheapest regions.

 Huge variation within the region.
-Hawaii at $4.15 (Pacific shipping) drives the average up.
-Contiguous western states average closer to $2.65 to $3.00.
+Hawaii (Pacific shipping) sits at the top of the West and pushes the spread up, while contiguous western states run far lower.
 Oregon and Washington have above-average prices due to limited pipeline access.
 Mountain states vary by distance to production.